Successor ordinal

 In set theory, the successor of an ordinal number α is the smallest ordinal number greater than α.
 An ordinal number that is a successor is called a successor ordinal.
+The ordinals 1, 2, and 3 are the first three successor ordinals and the ordinals ω+1, ω+2 and ω+3 are the first three infinite successor ordinals.

 Properties

 Every ordinal other than 0 is either a successor ordinal or a limit ordinal.